A modification to 1A Games "Tide of Iron" by Stefan Sasse (Manuel König)

 Cover providing terrain: Units in Entrenchments, Pillboxes and Trenches in Cover Providing Terrain can’t gain more cover than the highest bonus provided (Example: A Trench in a forest hex doesn’t grant 6 cover, only 4.

-However, the forest grants two cover against ).
+However, the forest grants two cover against ballistic fire).
 Likewise, armored Vehicles in Cover Providing Terrain can never enjoy a larger amount of cover than the highest bonus provided (Example: A Truck in a Rough tile gains one cover, a Panther still has only three armor).